MikeRogers0/MikeRogersIO/source/blog/2020-04-02-deploying-ruby-on-rails-in-2020.html.md

   index: true
 ---

-_TL;DR: Heroku is still hands downs my preferred choice for Rails hosting in 2020.
+_TL;DR: Heroku is still hands downs my preferred choice for hosting & deployment in 2020.
 Digital Ocean is my other preferred option._

-Deploying modern web applications is one of the constant learning curves I've encountered over the last few years.
-Every solution is subtly different & it always feels like an ever evolving world.
+Hosting & deploying a modern Ruby on Rails application is an adventure!
+The options available are constantly evolving & a lot of it feels like magic.

-I decided to experiment all the popular approaches over the last week & see what state of deployment was in 2020.
-For this I setup a simple Rails app which had the following fairly common requirements:
+I decided to experiment a few the popular approaches over the last week & see what state of Ruby on Rails deployment was in 2020.

+I setup a simple Rails app which had the following fairly common requirements:

 * Assets imported via Yarn
 * Background jobs being performed via Sidekiq
 * Database migrations to be run as part of deployment
 * Easily scaleable
-* Deployment can be automated after tests pass.
+* Deployment can be automated after a test suite passes
 * Databases, Redis & file uploads are managed on an external service like AWS RDS & S3.

-If they didn't offer a GitHub integration for deployment, I attempted to automated the deploy via Github Actions instead.
+For automated deployments I'd use what integrations they offered, if they didn't offer an easy integration I setup a script via a Github Action to perform the deployment.

 ## PaaS

+Platform as a Service has been my preferred hosting choice for most my professional career.
+They normally handle patching of the server software, so I just have to provide my apps code & they do the rest, it's awesome.

 ### Heroku

 I've used Heroku as my go to solution for the last few years.
-For a while it had a repetition as being quite expensive, but now they have a tier which starts as $7 a month, which makes them very affordable.
+For a while it had a repetition as being quite expensive, but now that they have a tier which starts as $7 a month they are very affordable.

 Setting up my app was just a matter of connecting my account to the GitHub Repository & clicking "Deploy".
 Automating deploys was pretty painless as I just had a to check a box in their very clear web UI.

 I liked that the pricing is fairly obvious.
 I could easily see how much I was spending & scale easily.
-The only drawback I've found is that Autoscaling is only available for the higher end tiers.
+The only drawback I've found is that autoscaling is only available for the higher end tiers.

 ### AWS Elastic Beanstalk

-AWS Elastic Beanstalk has been around a while and I've deployed to it in the past.
-It's definitely one of the easier methods for getting application online within the AWS environment (but not as easy as Heroku!).
+I really want to rip Beanstalk for being classily AWS "Here is a product...good luck".
+But annoyingly it's one of the best products for getting a Ruby on Rails online within the AWS Environment.

-When I used beanstalk I did like how it was fairly cheap to run & autoscaling wasn't to hard to setup.
-Though if you're inexperienced with AWS it could feel a little overwhelming.
+Beanstalk is pretty cheap & you have a lot of options for what kind of severs you'd like, which is nice.
+You can also setup autoscaling without to much kerfuffle via their Web UI, though if you're unfamiliar with AWS it might feel a little intimidating at first.

+To be able to run both Rails & Sidekiq comfortably within my Beanstalk setup, I used their ["Multicontainer Docker environments"](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_ecs.html).
+I pretty much just setup a `Dockerrun.aws.json` (which feels a lot like `docker-compose.yml`), then was good to go.

 Setting up a simple CI system was pretty straight forward.
 Historically I was able to deploy via terminal, but I found a nice [GitHub Action](https://github.com/marketplace/actions/beanstalk-deploy) which saved a lot of headaches.

-One aspect I found was initially somewhat of a struggle was setting up sidekiq.
-Their default configuration makes this unbelievably fiddly, which is super disappointing.
-To work around this I found a great post on [StackOverflow](https://stackoverflow.com/a/43312614/445724). which suggested I use [container-transform](https://github.com/micahhausler/container-transform) to generate a `Dockerrun.aws.json` from my `docker-compose.yml`, it worked great & is what I'd suggest.

-Finally setting up release tasks was also a little tricky, but
+Figuring out the pricing of Beanstalk is a little tricky, like all AWS products they don't show you an estimate of cost at the point of sale.

+I need to do a full write-up about getting online with AWS Elastic Beanstalk, I think it's a great tool but it takes a bit of googling to get your initial setup feeling correct.

 ### Google App Engine